 Thirty Minutes of Wonderful

 Natchitoches was transformed into the fictional Chinquipin parish for the film version of Steel Magnolias.
-Not only was quaint, beautiful Natchitoches the perfect setting for the southern saga, it was Steel Magnolias playwright and screenwriter Robert Harling's hometown.
+Not only was quaint, beautiful Natchitoches the perfect setting for the southern saga, but it was also Steel Magnolias playwright and screenwriter Robert Harling's hometown.

 'Smile, It Increases Your Face Value'